 What is a pub crawl?

-A simple idea, many styles, and why it matters how you do it A pub crawl is one of the oldest and most social ways to experience a city.
+A pub crawl is one of the oldest and most social ways to experience a city.
 Long before guidebooks and apps, locals moved from pub to pub, following conversation, atmosphere, and good beer.
-Today, pub crawls exist all over the world — […]
+Today, pub crawls exist all over the world, but their quality and purpose can vary wildly.
+So what is a pub crawl […]

 So what is a pub crawl really?
 And what makes a good one?